 Inside, we met a local priest who told us with pride that pregnant women, babies and old people attend Sunday services and no one has (yet) fallen off.

 We took some time to admire the well-preserved frescoes adorning two cupolas and learnt about Abuna Yemata, one of the nine saints, who chose the pinnacle of Guh as the church’s location to keep it from the enemies of the Ethiopian Orthodox Church.

-Soon after, it was time to tackle the other Tigray churches: Maryam Korkor and Daniel Korkor which lie close to each other high on a cliff edge.
+Soon after, it was time to tackle two other Tigray churches: Maryam Korkor and Daniel Korkor which lie close to each other high on a cliff edge.

 We picked our way through slot canyons littered with boulders, scaled walls of rocks that wove like waves, and climbed ever higher in pursuit of the Tigray churches.

 Surprisingly, I found this hike more demanding despite being allowed to now wear shoes.
 Perhaps it was the sapping heat or that I hadn’t eaten since early morning, but I found myself asking for breaks more often than usual.